null Skip to Content

 Take your time to ensure a reliable, tight fit between the panels.

-When touching up interior paneling, begin by adding a bead of caulk to any mitered corners and any place a panel butts against another surface.
-Also add caulk to any voids or holes, such as gaps or holes from screws.
+Add a bead of caulk to any mitered corners and any place a panel butts against another surface.
+Add caulk to any voids or holes, such as gaps or holes from screws.
 Fill and blend carefully.

 Depending on whether or not your touch-up kit comes with a base coat, a cotton swab should be used to apply a thin layer.
 Allow the base coat to dry completely, which usually takes about 30 minutes.